Finite Sample Analysis Of Dynamic Regression Parameter Learning: Experiments

 \subsection{Temperatures and Electricity Consumption}

 In this section we examine the relation between daily temperatures and electricity consumption in the data from \cite{electric_data_paper} (see also \cite{electric_data_blog}).
+The following forecasting methods are compared: a stationary regression, an online gradient, and a Kalman filter for a dynamic regression, with parameters learned via MLE or STVE.
+We find that the Kalman filter methods provide the best performance, with no significant difference between STVE and MLE derived systems.

-In this data, we have total daily electricity consumption (load) for a certain region, for the period Jan-$2004$ to Jun-$2008$.
-We also have average daily temperatures, $v_t$, for the region.
-We refer to Appendix \ref{sec:electicity_additional_details} for additional details on the data, the preprocessing, and an extended discussion of the analysis.
+The data consists of total daily electricity consumption (load) $y_t$, and the average daily temperature, $v_t$, for a certain region, for the period Jan-$2004$ to Jun-$2008$.
+Full details on the preprocessing of the data, as well as additional details on the experiments, are given in Supplementary Material Section \ref{sec:electicity_additional_details}.
+Here we note that the data contains missing load values, for 9 non-consecutive weeks (out of about 234 weeks total).
+All methods discussed here, including STVE, can naturally incorporate missing values, as discussed in Supplementary Material Section \ref{sec:missing_values}.

-An elementary inspection of the data reveals that the load may be reasonably approximated as a quadratic function of the temperature,
+An elementary inspection of the data reveals that the load may be reasonably approximated as a quadratic function of the temperature, $y_t = x_{t,1}\cdot 1 + x_{t,2} \cdot v_t + x_{t,3} \cdot v_t^2$,

 where $u_t = (1,v_t,v_t^2)$ is the observation vector (features), and $x_t = (x_{t,1}, x_{t,2}, x_{t,3})$ is the possibly time varying regression vector.
-This is shown in Figure \ref{fig:electic_staionary_first_second}, where we fit a stationary (time invariant) regression of the form (\ref{eq:electric_quadratic_reg}), using either only the first or only the second half of the data.
-We note that these regressions \emph{differ}\footnote{Possible reasons for this are discussed in Appendix \ref{sec:electicity_additional_details}.} -- the regression vector changes with time.
-We will therefore attempt to track it via online regression.
+This is shown in Figure \ref{fig:electic_staionary_first_second}, where we fit a stationary (time invariant) regression of the above form, using either only the first or only the second half of the data.
+We note that these regressions \emph{differ} -- the regression vector changes with time.
+It is therefore of interest to track it via online regression.

 We use the first half of the data (train set) to learn the parameters $\sigma,\eta$ of the online regression (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) via MLE optimization and using STVE.
 We also use the train set to find the optimal learning rate $\alpha$ for the OG forecaster described by the update equation (\ref{eq:online_grad_update}).
-This learning rate is chosen as the rate that yields smallest least squares forecast error on the train set, and is found via the L-BGFS-B optimization algorithm.
+This learning rate is chosen as the rate that yields smallest least squares forecast error on the train set.
 In addition, we learn a time independent, stationary regression on the first half of the data.

 We then employ the learned parameters to make predictions of the load given the temperature, by all four methods.
 The predictions for the system (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) are made with a Kalman filter (at time $t$, we use the filtered state estimate $\tilde{x}_t$, which depends only on $y_1,\ldots,y_t$ and $u_1,\ldots,u_t$, and make the prediction $\tilde{y}_{t+1} = \inner{\tilde{x}_t}{u_{t+1}}$).